 How WIC and SNAP Can Help Your Military Family

-At the National Military Family Association, we believe strongly that no military family should ever struggle financially.
+At the National Military Family Association, we strongly believe no military family should ever struggle financially.
 Military families serve and sacrifice so much; they should never have to worry about making ends meet.

 But we also know that life happens.